lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 Discussion and Details
 """"""""""""""""""""""

-.. todo: We are currently evaluating whether to use the commercial JModelica API
+.. todo:: We are currently evaluating whether to use the commercial JModelica API
           directly to do the following or whether to generate XML.
 We will leave the discussion in as-is for now as it captures some elements of the design work but it needs to be updated once a decision is made.

 A key area of work will be on designing the data model of the XML output.
 Specifically, we need to think through how to represent the models in the MBL